AdeebaRafi/Learning-privacy-and-security-llms/README.md

 Indirect Injection - Hiding malicious instructions in documents the AI reads

-# Step 3: LLM02 - Insecure Output Handling
+# Step 3: LLM02 - Insecure Output Handling:
 When an AI's response contains harmful content that gets automatically executed

 The Attack: